History of the Brisbane Lions

+The Brisbane Lions are an Australian rules football club.
+The Queensland-based expansion club was formed in 1987, as the Brisbane Bears.
+In late 1996, via a deal with the administrator of the 1883 VFL/AFL foundation club Fitzroy Football Club, Fitzroy's club operations at the AFL level were merged with that of the Bears.
+Subsequently, in accordance with the Deed of Arrangement between Fitzroy Football Club and Brisbane Bears, Brisbane Bears changed their name to become Brisbane Bears-Fitzroy Football Club (trading as Brisbane Lions).
+The colours of maroon, blue, and gold were drawn from both clubs.

 Triple premiership success: 2001–2003

 As the Brisbane Lions, the club won its first AFL premiership in the 2001 AFL Grand Final, defeating Essendon 15.18 (108) to 12.10 (82).
 Lions utility player Shaun Hart won the Norm Smith Medal as best on ground in the Grand Final.
-On the morning after winning the flag, the club took the premiership cup to the Brunswick Street Oval in Fitzroy, the original home of the Fitzroy Football Club.
-It was an important way of connecting with Melbourne-based Lions fans, many of whom had previously supported Fitzroy, and of winning over disaffected Fitzroy fans who had not started supporting the Brisbane Lions post-merger by honouring the history of the club.
+On the morning after winning the flag, the club took the premiership cup to the Brunswick Street Oval in Fitzroy, the home of the Fitzroy Football Club.
+It was an important way of connecting with Melbourne-based Lions fans, many of whom had previously supported Fitzroy, and Fitzroy supporters who were not supporting the Brisbane Lions, by honouring the history of the club.
 The premiership cup then made its historic first trip to Brisbane, a traditionally rugby league-focused city.

 In the same year, Brisbane Lion (and former Bear) midfielder Jason Akermanis won the league's highest individual honour, the Brownlow Medal.

-In 2002, the Lions won back-to-back premierships when they again defeated Collingwood 9.12 (66) to 10.15 (75) in the 2002 AFL Grand Final in cold and wet conditions at the Melbourne Cricket Ground.
+In 2002, the Lions won back-to-back premierships when they again defeated Collingwood 9.12 (66) to 10.15 (75) in the 2002 AFL Grand Final in cold and wet conditions, at the Melbourne Cricket Ground.
 Early in the contest the Lions lost both ruckman Beau McDonald and utility player Martin Pike (who had already had nine possessions in the first quarter) to injury and had to complete the match with a limited bench.
-Despite not scoring a goal in the first quarter, the undermanned Lions overcame a spirited Collingwood in the closest grand final in 15 years.
+Despite not scoring a goal in the first quarter, the undermanned Lions overcame a spirited Collingwood, in the closest grand final in 15 years.
 Controversy surrounded the awarding of the Norm Smith medal for best player in the grand final to Collingwood captain Nathan Buckley.
 The voting panel cast its votes 20 minutes before the conclusion of the match.
 However, Lions captain Michael Voss was dominant in the final quarter to lead his team to victory and many speculated that, had voting taken place at the final siren, Voss may have won the award over Buckley.
 The voting procedure was changed for subsequent grand finals.

 In 2002, Brisbane Lions midfielder Simon Black won the Brownlow Medal for best and fairest player of the 2002 season.

 Accordingly, the Brisbane Lions became the first grand finalist in VFL/AFL history to have three Brownlow Medallists in its line-up, the three being 1996 winner Michael Voss, 2001 winner Jason Akermanis and 2002 winner Simon Black.